 Should You Wear Socks With Cowboy Boots?

-First of all, you don’t want your feet to get moist and stinky in those boots.
+When it comes to wearing socks, cowboy boots are no different than other shoes.
+First, you don’t want your feet to get moist and stinky in those boots.
 Socks help keep your feet dry by controlling sweating and absorbing moisture.
 In addition to creating a foul odor, sweat bacteria can lead to foot fungi.

 Plus, wearing socks prevents blisters by creating a barrier between the boot and the skin.
 Without socks, your feet rub against the boot, causing raw spots.
+Although you may think socks are too thin to act as a cushion, they create a pad that reduces pressure on your feet and soles.

 - Material: Socks come with all kinds of materials suitable for different purposes.
 Wool, acrylic, and cotton are the best materials to absorb moisture.
 Nylon is durable but doesn’t do a great job of absorbing moisture.
 Plus, it may increase moisture by making your feet sweat more.